muggy8/improbable/have-and-havenot/rM7jQact.md

 Ethan took the queue and finally gave me an honest answer.

 "Well...
 I can't say that everything is completely fine...
-Most things are fine since I've been able to maintain contact with the teachers from here."
+Most things are fine since I've been able to maintain contact with the other teachers from here."

 I gave Ethan a nod to continue.